ElectrifyPro/calcbot-docs/reference/commands.md

 ## `c-calculate tofraction`

 Convert an expression to a fraction, or reduce a fraction to its minimum.
-Entering any value for the [mixed] argument will show the result in mixed fraction form (if possible).
+Entering the word "mixed" for the `mixed` argument will show the result in mixed fraction form (if possible).
 You may specify repeating sections of a result by enclosing it in parenthesis:
 ```0.(142857) = 1/7```